JCMexplains/writing-for-success-2023/textbook.md

 #### General Guidelines For The References Section

 1. List entries in alphabetical order by the author's last name.
-2. List author's name with the last name first, a comma, and the author's initial(s): *Smith, J. C.*.
+2. List author's name with the last name first, a comma, and the author's initial(s): *Smith, J. C.*
 3. For a work with no known human author(s), use the name of the group that produced the work.
 If there is no known group author either, use the title of the work instead of an author name.
 4. For works with up to 20 authors, give the surname and initials for each author.
 Put an ampersand before the final author.
 (This is a change from APA 6.)
 5. Put titles in "sentence case," capitalizing only the first word of the title (or the first word after a colon).